 Powdery mildew can cause thinning in your lawn and to manage it, you’ll need to increase the amount of sunlight in the affected areas by pruning trees and shrubs.
 Fungicides may also help prevent the growth of Erysiphe graminis when the outbreak is not severe.
 However, the best solution is to replace the grasses with shade-tolerant varieties that do not support mildew.

 Your best bet against lawn diseases is a good lawn care routine.
 The first step is understanding the specific type of grass in your lawn and the nature of the soil.
 Different variations will require different interventions, thus enabling you to make better decisions.
-You'll also need to understand your growing environment so that you can be able to create an appropriate fertilizer application and mowing schedule.
+You’ll also need to understand your growing environment so that you can be able to create an appropriate fertilizer application and mowing schedule.
+Proper understanding of the tools needed to grow and care a lawn is also very very important.
 Remember to undertake the necessary preventive measures to prevent a recurrent in the next season.